 - Buy a bicycle that fits.
 The child’s feet should be able to

 touch the floor to control the bike.
-“You don’t buy a bike for a child to grow
+“Don’t buy a bike for a child to grow

 - When you buy a bicycle for a child, buy the helmet, too.

 Make sure it fits.
-“You don’t buy a helmet to grow into, either.’’
+“Don’t buy a helmet for a child to grow into, either.’’

-- Make sure the child is wearing the helmet.
-And wear one
+- Make sure the child is wearing a helmet and always wear one

 yourself.
-“Parents say they just hate to wear a helmet.
-It’s very disturbing to
+“When parents say they don't like to wear a helmet, it’s very disturbing to

-hear a parent say that, especially in front of a child.
-I tell them a helmet
+hear, especially in front of a child.
+Wearing a helmet

 will reduce a head injury by 85%.’’